Accelo/docs/source/includes/endpoints/_signoffs.md

 > Resource URI:
 `/api/v0/signoffs`

-Signoffs in Accelo allow you to clients to approve your work and make comments against attachments and work descriptions.
+Signoffs in Accelo allow your clients to approve your work and make comments against attachments and work descriptions.
 See the [support documentation](https://www.accelo.com/resources/help/guides/user/modules/projects/signoffs/) for more information on signoffs.

 ### The Signoff Object